The following limitations apply to use of MySQL on the Windows platform:

 CREATE TABLEis supported on Windows only for

-InnoDBtables, as described in Creating a File-Per-Table Tablespace Outside the Data Directory.
+InnoDBtables, as described in Creating a Tablespace Outside of the Data Directory.
 For

 MyISAMand other storage engines, the